 The original <e-Adventure> platform is compounded by two applications: a game editor and a game engine.
-The game editor is instructor-oriented so a typical instructor with neither programming background nor game-making skills can produce their own educational point-and-click adventure games [33].
+The game editor is instructor-oriented so a typical instructor with neither programming background nor game-making skills can produce their own educational point-and-click adventure games [35].

-Figure 1.
+Fig. 1.
 Screenshot of the edition of a medical procedure game-based simulation with the <e-Adventure> game editor.

 The low development costs of these games, along with the narrative-centric nature of the adventure genre make the <e-Adventure> platform adequate for a wide range of contexts and situations (e.g. procedural simulation).
 For instance, <e-Adventure> is adequate for game-like training simulations.
 Firstly, work environments (such as labs) can be represented in <e-Adventure> with little effort by taking photos of the real location (Figure 1), which helps students to get used to the machines and tools they will find there.
-Secondly, the activity of the students can be tracked while they play thanks to the assessment engine, checking in this manner if the stages of the simulation are completed correctly and in the right order (especially useful when the simulation is about a complex procedure with many stages to be completed in a certain order).
+Secondly, the activity of the students can be tracked while they play thanks to the assessment engine, checking in this manner if the stages of the simulation is about a complex procedure with many stages to be completed in a certain order).

-Actually the effectiveness of the <e-Adventure> games has been proved in several applications, among which we can highlight some medical procedure simulations [22].
+Actually the effectiveness of the <e-Adventure> games has been proved in several applications, among which we can highlight some medical procedure simulations [23].